KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-LocalTransport by CFenner](https://github.com/CFenner/MMM-LocalTransport)

+1. `Recommendation: FUNDING.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-2. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-LocalVideoPlayer by RayTCosgrove](https://github.com/RayTCosgrove/MMM-LocalVideoPlayer)